zheksoon/eveline/README.md

 * ✅ Optimality - nothing can be done significantly better with all the guarantees
 * ⚙️ Customizable reaction scheduler for async flows
 * 🥏 Composable transparent models for convenient development
+* 💯 100% tests coverage with complex cases
 * ⭐️ Full TypeScript support
 * 📦 ...and all in 1KB package

 ## Installation